safenetwork/tutorials.safedev.org/email-app/delete-an-email.md

 When you click on the "Delete" button, the app removes the email you want to delete from your saved folder.

-### Get a cipher handle
+### Get a cipher options handle

-First, the app fetches a "cipher options" handle for symmetric encryption.
+First, the app fetches a cipher options handle for symmetric encryption.

 #### [Get Cipher-Opts handle](https://github.com/maidsafe/rfcs/blob/master/text/0042-launcher-api-v0.6/api/cipher_opts.md#get-cipher-opts-handle)